How Apple Pay beat the odds because of great design

 Though at launch that ability to pay directly on a website was the least promoted by Apple.
 Far more prominent in the company's press release was the fact that the service supported cards "from the three major payment networks, American Express, MasterCard and Visa" and issued by "the most popular banks including Bank of America and Wells Fargo".

-There was also support in the US from retail stores such as Bloomingdale's, Duane Reade, Macy's and more.
+There was also support right away in the US from retail stores such as Bloomingdale's, Duane Reade, Macy's and more.
 In total Apple Pay was to launch with the partners "representing 83 percent of credit card purchase volume in the US".

 Wherever you bought anything using Apple Pay, you were paying with your credit or debit card but the vendor never sees that.
 You no longer give your number, expiry date, or codes, because instead Apple Pay creates a transaction code that's unique to your device and to this specific purchase.